-Note E - Defined benefit plans that are (over) or under funded
+Note F - Defined benefits that are over or (under) funded

-Note \$000
+Note Note

-ABC F 2,316
+ABC G (2,316)

-OPQ G (2,589)
+OPQ Н 2,731

-RST Н 42,897
+RST I (42,897)

-XYZ Н 6,957
+XYZ I (6,957)

-49,581

-Note F - plan ABC
+Note G - Plan ABC

-Based on the existing contribution rate of the employer-sponsor of plan ABC, member benefits are projected, based on current assumptions, to be fully funded within the next two financial years.
+Based on the existing contribution rate of the employer-sponsor of Plan ABC, member benefits are projected, based on current assumptions, to be fully funded within the next two financial years.

-Note G - plan OPQ
+Note H - Plan OPQ

-The employer-sponsor of plan OPQ intends to reduce contributions to the minimum amount required to meet its superannuation guarantee obligations, which is projected, based on current assumptions, to eliminate the surplus to zero within three years.
+The employer-sponsor of Plan OPQ intends to make no contributions in the next financial year, which is projected, based on current assumptions, to eliminate the surplus to zero by the end of that year.

-Note H - plans RST and XYZ
+Note I - Plans RST and XYZ

-The employer-sponsors of plans RST and XYZ intend to increase their contributions for a period of three financial years to a level that is projected, based on current assumptions, to result in member liabilities being fully funded by the end of those three years.
+The employer-sponsors of Plans RST and XYZ intend to increase their contributions for a period of three financial years to a level that is projected, based on current assumptions, to result in member liabilities being fully funded by the end of those three years.

-Note I - Net assets attributable to defined benefit members
+Note J - Net assets attributable to defined benefit members